 Have you ever heard of the term, “same same but different”?
-When I decided to put together a hotpot list, many colleagues asked me what the distinction between steamboat and hotpot is.
+When I decided to put together a hotpot list, many colleagues asked me what the distinction between steamboat and hotpot was.
 It’s the perfect situation of when that phrase comes into play.

 Sure, both are communal dining options where family, friends, and colleagues (you get the gist) gather together to cook and enjoy a meal.
-Steamboat is influenced by Asian countries that involves a simple broth like chicken or vegetable, where the spotlight focuses on the ingredient’s natural flavour.
+Steamboat is influenced by Asian countries that involves a simple broth like chicken or vegetable, where the spotlight focuses on the ingredients’ natural flavour.

 On the other hand, hotpot is instilled in Chinese tradition, showcasing bold flavoured broths like tomato, spicy Sichuan, among others.
 It often involves a dual-pot setup, with one side packing the heat.
 And with that, here’s a list of 11 must-try hotpot spots in Singapore for a shiok meal.